topofocus/active-orient/README.md

 At least - sql-commands can be executed as batch

 The REST::Query-Class provides a Query-Stack and an Records-Array which keeps the results.
-The REST::Query-Class acts as Parent-Class for the Records, which are REST::Model::Myquery Objects.
+The REST::Query-Class acts as Parent-Class for aggregated Records (without a @rid), which are REST::Model::Myquery Objects.
+If a Query returns a database-record, the correct REST::Model-Class is instantiated.

 ```ruby
     ach = REST::Query.new